bhyeh/Corn-Yield-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/89032804/156907835-c90ca06b-49a2-46c1-92c2-f3637f1e3c3d.png)

-**Striking Takeaways:**
+### Striking Takeaways ###

 There are a few remarkable comparisons between the actual and predicted yield map.
-Specifically, we can observe that low yielding patches along the headlands are nicely captured by the model.
+We can observe that low yielding patches observed in the headlands are nicely captured by the model.
+Further, quite interesting is the distinct 'dog-like' patch in the upper right corner of the field and the 'tail' pattern that is also expressed within the predicted map.
+These early results show promise

 ![image](https://user-images.githubusercontent.com/89032804/156909536-d822b26f-545f-498f-9d22-5944a7f020fc.png)

+An interesting diagnosis from viewing the two side-by-side plots reveals that the current model struggles to make _higher_ yield estimates (most evident in field).
+This remains a current challenge to diagnosis and address!